 - 27. In this regard, it is stated that the pre-requisite conditions for a valid contract are lawful offer and acceptance thereof which is enforceable by law.
 In the instant case, the offer is from a representative of "absconder" whose whereabouts cannot be verified and the person so called authorised to represent absconder MrFarhadDaruwala is acting as an agent of the absconder who has not submitted any details of the absconder.
 Thus there cannot be binding contract enforceable by law in the present case within the meaning of the Contract Act, 1872. - 28.
-It is further stated by the Central Government that provisions of Section 10 of the Contract Act, 1872 is that "all agreements are contracts if they are made by the free consent of parties competent to contract, for a lawful consideration and with a lawful object, and are not hereby expressly declared to be void."
-Further Section 23 of the Contract Act, 1872 stipulates "What consideration and objects are lawful, and what not-The consideration or object of an agreement is lawful, unless-it is forbidden by law; or is of such a nature that, if permitted, it would defeat the provisions of any law; or is fraudulent; or involves or implies, injury to the person or property of another; or the Court regards it as immeral, or opposed to public policy.
-In each of these cases, the consideration or object of an agreement is said to be unlawful.
+It is further stated by the Central Government that provisions of Section 10 of the Contract Act,1872 is that "all agreements are contracts if they are made by the free consent of parties competent to contract, for a lawful consideration and with a lawful object, and are not hereby expressly declared to be void."
+Further Section 23 of the Contract Act, 1872 stipulates "What consideration and objects are lawful, and what not-The consideration or object of an agreement is lawful, unless-it is forbidden by law; or is of such a nature that, if permitted, it would defeat the provisions of any law; or is fraudulent; or involves or implies, injury to the person or property of another; or the Court regards it as immoral, or object of an agreement is said to be unlawful.
 Every agreement of which the object or consideration is unlawful is void." - 29.
 It is further stated that the Resolution Professional submitted that a new resolution for withdrawal of CIRP under Section 12A was put to the vote on 05.03.2019.
 The said fresh resolution for withdrawal of CIRP had received 90.32% affirmative votes.
-Thereafter, when the Resolution Professional asked the CoC to provide him with the details of One time Settlement (OTS) offer, sources of funds, the timeframe for payments to each lender, compliance with RBI norms and whether the interest of all stakeholders/ CoC members have been provided for under the OTS offer, then Andhra Bank, Financial Creditor Informed that they will directly address the issue with the Tribunal and did not submit any information to the Resolution Professional. - 30.
-We have also received MA 1519/2019 on 22.04.2019, seeking the intervention in the matter between the Petitioner and Respondent and further direction has been sought to the CoC to reconsider the Resolution Plan submitted by the Applicant if this tribunal does not COMPANY LAW TO BELLY A NOT THE TOTAL OF THE TOTAL OF THE COMPANY LAW AND THE TOTAL OF THE TOT accept the Resolution plan moved by the Petitioner.
+Thereafter, when the Resolution Professional asked the CoC to provide him with the details of One time Settlement (OTS) offer, sources of funds, the timeframe for payments to each lender, compliance with RBI norms and whether the Interest of all stakeholders/ CoC members have been provided for under the OTS offer, then Andhra Bank, Financial Creditor Informed that they will directly address the Issue with the Tribunal and did not submit any information to the Resolution Professional. - 30.
+We have also received MA 1519/2019 on 22.04.2019, seeking the intervention in the matter between the Petitioner and Respondent and further direction has been sought to the CoC to reconsider the Resolution Plan submitted by the Applicant If this tribunal does not accept the Resolution plan moved by the Petitioner.